EthenThinkful/ClinicalDataLogger/README.md

 ### Clinical Data Logger
-Frontend of my Clinical Data Logger application built with React.
+Frontend of my Clinical Data Logger application built with React and deployed with AWS S3 instance.
 Uses axios to communicate with and process data on the backend.

 #### See backend repo here: [https://github.com/EthenThinkful/ClinicalDataLogger](https://github.com/EthenThinkful/ClinicalDataLoggerBackend)